Terrible news this morning as WFTV is reporting a man has died in an industrial…

 We recommend avoiding the Food and Wine Festival on weekends as many locals come to EPCOT, making it much more crowded.
 Read more details including all the menus and snacks in our Ultimate Guide to the EPCOT Food & Wine Festival.

-Swan & Dolphin Food & Wine Classic – This is a standalone event held at the Swan & Dolphin hotel.
+Swan & Dolphin Food & Wine Classic (Oct 29 & 30) – This is a standalone event held at the Swan & Dolphin hotel.
 It’s like an upscale Food & Wine Festival jam-packed into one festival.
 You pay the ticket price and get all-you-can-eat and drink.
 It’s definitely worth a visit if you are big foodies!
-(Canceled in 2020)

-Return to Sleepy Hallow Experience – This ticketed event takes place at Disney’s Fort Wilderness Resort periodically in October and featuring the headless horseman.
-(Canceled in 2020)
+Return to Sleepy Hollow Experience – This ticketed event takes place at Disney’s Fort Wilderness Resort periodically in October and featuring the headless horseman.
+This was canceled in 2020 but could return in 2021.

 ESPN Wide World of Sports – There several annual events happening here each October.

-October used to be an even better month to visit Disney World because there were fewer crowds.
+October used to be one of the best months to visit Disney World because there were fewer crowds.
 Over the last few years though, that has changed and because of some of the special events, October usually has moderate to heavy crowds throughout the month.

 The first week in October is when you’ll find the lightest crowds of the month as many kids have just recently gone back to school and there aren’t any holidays then.